Selling A House With Unpermitted Work In Washington

 Addition of Windows

-Adding or enlarging windows involves changes that can affect a home’s structural integrity and energy efficiency.
+Adding or enlarging windows can affect a home’s structural integrity and energy efficiency.
 Permits are required to ensure that the work meets building codes and standards.

 Some examples of window work that requires permits include: